thekevster08/FermentationChamber/readme.txt

 -have start stop pause collection. have a green light indicating collection -update constantly
-    -its really not feasable to have it updating constantly, so lets not worry about that -want to be able to save a current database
+    -its really not feasable to have it updating constantly, so lets not worry about that -want to be able to save a current database, then load another one
+-buttons: New, Start, Pause
+-

 Version Updates
 -server working
 -make sure that any files you need to access are in static (dumb)